 The Destination sank after more than a decade of relative safety in a Bering Sea crab fleet that appeared to have left behind the deadly legacy of the late 20th century, when dozens upon dozens died as their boats went down.
 For industry veterans, the loss of the Destination was a gut-check that spurred reflection: Are we as safe as we think?

 Hathaway, 60, was one of the most savvy, experienced skippers of his generation.
 He nimbly made the transition from a fiercely competitive race for the crab to a new era that began in 2005, when each boat was assigned a share of the total Alaska harvest.

 No mayday call was picked up after the Destination left the lee of St. George Island and entered turbulent seas.
 A ghostly tracking image from the boat’s transponder captured the last minutes.
-The boat slowly turned in an almost complete circle, a death spiral before sinking.
+The boat slowly turned in an almost complete, a death spiral before sinking.

 The National Transportation Safety Board concluded that freezing spray coated the Destination, making it disastrously top-heavy.
 The agency blamed Hathaway for venturing out in hazardous conditions without taking proper precautions, and then — once at sea — failing to have the crew combat the ice build-up.

 Yet a Coast Guard analysis — using computer modeling — shows that long before the winter storm, the Destination’s margin of safety had been eroded by changes to the vessel and gear.
 By the time the crew set out on its final voyage, according to the analysis, the heavily loaded boat failed to meet minimum stability standards called for by a 1988 act of Congress.

 This assessment is part of a broader Coast Guard report expected to be made public this year — a document eagerly awaited by families struggling to understand what could have gone wrong for such an experienced crew.